steven17solis/Steven17Solis.github.io/ELK.md

 # ELK

-ELK is the combination of the following technologies:
+ELK is the combination of the following technologies

 E - Elasticsearch